Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Weight & Balance: Provide a simple plank and a cylinder to create a see-saw.
 Challenge them to see how many small blocks it takes to balance a large block on the other side.

 Habitat Building: Introduce photos of different animal homes (nests, caves, hives).
-Have children try to replicate those structures using blocks and "nesting" materials like burlap or straw.
+Have children try to replicate those structures using blocks.

 Cardboard "Brick" Blocks